wjahoward/RubyOnRails/README.md

 **TBC**

-When you create a Ruby program through the command line, if you run the command rails generate scaffold, it will create all the **views, the controller, models and database schema** for you.
+When you create a Ruby program through the command line, if you run the command `rails generate scaffold`, it will create all the **views, the controller, models and database schema** for you.

 Below are the steps to do so:
 1. Open `Command Prompt with Ruby and Rails` application